ADmad/cakephp-glide/README.md

     // Optional: Cache duration.
 This makes GlideFilter set appropriate cache headers.
     'cache' => '+1 days',

-    // Optional: Any response headers you may want to set 'headers' => [
+    // Optional: Any response headers you may want to set.
+    'headers' => [
         'X-Custom' => 'some-value',
     ]